 Industry and business model

-Our view is that the Rule of 40 is a relevant metric when a company’s business model indeed incorporates a trade-off between current profitability and future growth.
-That is, either focus on turning profitable now and spend less on customer acquisition, but this will dampen your future growth prospects.
-Or “sacrifice” current profitability by spending heavily on growth initiatives and customer acquisition with the hope that eventually your business will become profitable.
+Our view is that the Rule of 40 is a relevant metric when a company’s business model incorporates a trade-off between current profitability and future growth: The first option is to prioritize immediate profitability by spending less on customer acquisition, potentially curbing future growth.
+The other choice is to ‘compromise’ current profitability by spending heavily on growth initiatives and customer acquisition.

 Company size and phase of the business cycle

-At the same time, the Rule of 40 can be well applied to mature businesses.
-For example, Salesforce, one of the pioneers of the SaaS business model, has delivered high growth at around 25% with 10-15% EBITDA margins, despite reaching a significant scale.
-At the same time, the caveat is the significant number of acquisitions that the company did, so a large part of the growth is inorganic
+On the other hand, the Rule of 40 can be well applied to mature businesses.
+For example, Salesforce, one of the pioneers of the SaaS business model, has delivered high growth at around 25% with 10-15% EBITDA margins, despite reaching significant scale.
+The caveat, however, is that a large portion of Salesforce’s growth is inorganic, coming from a significant number of acquisitions.

 When not to use the Rule of 40?

-The Rule of 40 was initially created for analyzing SaaS companies as it works best with subscription-based companies.
-However, now it’s used for all kinds of business models, often to point at revenue growth as a justification for massive losses.
+The Rule of 40 was initially created to analyze SaaS companies, as it works best with subscription-based business models.
+However, it’s now used for all kinds of business models, often to justify massive losses based on revenue growth.

-For example, using the Rule of 40 for eCommerce companies makes little sense as their business model relies on selling lower-margin third-party manufactured goods and services, not the sale of proprietary software.
-Over the long term, they can typically only achieve a low-single-digit EBITDA margin, requiring these companies to grow above 30% in perpetuity to be considered healthy.
-Additionally, lower customer retention and LTV in eCommerce purchases make a trade-off between growth and profitability much less obvious.
+For example, it makes little sense to use the Rule of 40 for eCommerce companies, as their business model relies on selling lower-margin third-party manufactured goods and services, which is different from selling proprietary software.
+Over the long term, these companies can typically achieve only a low-single-digit EBITDA margin.
+To be considered healthy according to the Rule of 40, these companies need to grow above 30% in perpetuity.
+Additionally, lower customer retention and LTV in eCommerce purchases make the trade-off between growth and profitability much less obvious.

 Is Rule of 40 still relevant?

-Created in 2015, the Rule of 40 came of age in times of unprecedented economic and stock market growth.
-The venture capital funding for tech companies was ample, allowing companies to invest aggressively in growth and building a customer base.
-Many companies were efficient on a Rule of 40 basis primarily due to extraordinary sales growth rate.
+Created in 2015, the Rule of 40 emerged during times of unprecedented economic and stock market growth.
+Ample venture capital funding allowed tech companies to invest aggressively in growth and building a customer base.
+Many companies showed efficiency in meeting the Rule of 40 criteria, primarily due to extraordinary sales growth rates.

-Software companies with solid profitability margins were more common among names founded in the past century – Adobe, Salesforce, Intuit, and OpenText – supporting the premise that one needs to wait long enough and profits will come.
+Software companies with solid profitability margins were more common among names founded in the past century – Adobe, Salesforce, Intuit, and OpenText – supporting the premise that, if one waits long enough, profits will come.

-With SaaS businesses maturing, the economy slowing, and interest rates rising, the premise of the Rule of 40 is put to its first major test.
-Can the companies indeed choose between profitability and growth?
-Is 40% profitability at a 0% growth rate as easy to achieve as 40% growth with no profitability margin?
+However, as SaaS businesses mature, the economy slows down, and interest rates rise, the premise of the Rule of 40 will face its first major test.
+Can companies genuinely choose between profitability and growth?
+Is 40% profitability at a 0% growth rate as achievable as reaching 40% growth with no profitability margin?

 Growth slowdown